 Food loss or food waste?
 Spot the differences.

 Picture a kilogram of rice, flour, or sugar.
 Now imagine 59 million tonnes – it’s 59,000,000,000 kg.
 Difficult task?
 That’s how much food is wasted every year in Europe.
-Worldwide, it’s more than 900 million tonnes.
+Worldwide, according to 2022 data, it’s more than one billion tonnes of wasted food.

 The Food and Agriculture Organization of the United Nations (FAO) categorizes this waste in two ways: